Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

 \subsection{ASSOSM Controller Design}

-Here, we describe the design of the ASSOSM controller based on the data-driven results established in Section~\ref{subsec:manifold}.
-We show that the sliding variable \( \sigma \) depends on the data-driven components \( \mathbfcal{K} \) and \( \mathbfcal{P} \), which are obtained according to Theorem~\ref{thm:main}, and consequently, the ASSOSM controller also depends on them.
+Here, we describe the design of the ASSOSM controller based on the data-driven results established in Section~\ref{subsec:manifold}. {To this end,} we first recall that according to~\eqref{eq:sliding_manifold} and Theorem~\ref{thm:main}, the proposed data-driven sliding variable is